toastedwedge/toastedwedge/README.md

 Learning Golang when I'm not at $daygig.

-Will learn C# through osmosis at some point.
+Will learn all the others and stuff through osmosis at some point.

 In the meantime, I break everything.